danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 ### TL;DR

-There's a root settings screen and a patch/scene browser.
+There is a root settings screen and a patch/scene browser.
 Go to your patch and run it.
 Go back to update settings.
 Patches/scenes have on screen controls for the input volume, audio processing state (on/off), & recording.

 ### Start Screen